-Taken together, our experimental results show that our method leads to state-of-the-art few-step generative models that can outperform their teacher, using as few as 4 sampling steps.
+Our experimental results show that our method leads to state-of-the-art few-step generative models.
 Moreover, our method is not only compatible with different models (e.g., flow-based, denoising-based) but also with various RL algorithms (e.g., ReFL, DPO, GRPO).
 This ensures the long-term effectiveness of our method as the multi-step model and RL algorithm evolve.

-In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We propose \sname, which shows that DMD and RL can be trained simultaneously with mutual benefits. \item We design a dynamic cold start stage for faster and better distillation in the initial phase. \item We validate our method on various models and RL algorithms with all of which achieve excellent performance. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We propose \sname, which shows that DMD and RL can be trained simultaneously with mutual benefits. \item We design a Reward-Tilted Distribution Matching and two dynamic distillation training strategies for better integrating RL and distillation in the initial phase. \item We validate our method on various models and RL algorithms, all of which achieve excellent performance. \end{itemize}